dimitrijer/website/cv.md

 - March 2018 - October 2020: *Machine Learning Engineer*, [Nordeus](https://nordeus.com)

-    * Part of ML/AI team with the mission of using bleeding edge machine learning algorithms for building unique and novel features in our games.
+    * Part of ML/AI team with the mission to use bleeding edge machine learning algorithms for building unique and novel features in our games.

     * I was responsible for integrating proof-of-concept and prototype projects